Accessibility

 This Appendix does not include requirements that have not been in force for at least three months before the day on which the Progress Report must be published footnote 2 or expectations/encouragements, which do not rise to the level of imposed conditions.

-A. Accessibility requirements – Broadcasting Distribution Undertakings (BDUs) and On-demand (OS) services
+A. Accessibility requirements – Broadcasting Distribution Undertakings (BDUs) and On-demand services (OS)

 -